-PCI interrupt assignments to USB ports and Serial ATA ports are dynamic.
+PCI interrupt assignments to USB ports, Serial ATA ports, and PCI Express ports are dynamic.

-2.8 Connectors and Headers
+2.7 Connectors and Headers

 Only the following connectors have overcurrent protection: Back panel and front panel USB, PS/2, and VGA.

 The other internal connectors/headers are not overcurrent protected and should connect only to devices inside the computer's chassis, such as fans and internal peripherals.
 Do not use these connectors/headers to power devices external to the computer's chassis.
 A fault in the load presented by the external devices could cause damage to the computer, the power cable, and the external devices themselves.